lhr-solar/DataAcq-Sunlight/Docs/source/Software/drivers.rst

 functions ``SDCard_OpenFileSystem()`` & ``SDCard_CloseFileSystem()``.

 Additional Considerations
-It would be interesting to consider sending Data Acquisition a message if the SD Card gets close to becoming full.The helper functions in this driver are dependent on the length of the time string being exactly 9 characters.
+It would be interesting to consider sending Data Acquisition a message if the SD Card gets close to becoming full.
+The helper functions in this driver are dependent on the length of the time string being exactly 9 characters.
+We should also try calculating how fast the SD card fills up so we can find an appropriately sized one.

 Real Time Clock (RTC)
 =====================